vetronics/vetronics/README.md

 # 🚀 Goals
 - Build and program autonomous robots using Arduino and sensors
-- Expand Linux administration and scripting skills
+- Expand Linux administration and scripting skills without (OOP)
 - Set up home-lab automation with Proxmox

 ---